The Hitchhiker's Guide to the Plywood Universe

 The Plywood Universe

-For me coming to work in Plymouth is like entering a parallel universe where most thing are similar but somehow 'wrong'.
+For me going to work in Plymouth is like entering a parallel universe where most things are similar but somehow 'wrong'.
 Things that are important in the outside world have little value in Plymouth.
 Things that are regarded as critical in Plymouth do not play a part elsewhere.

 Time seems to have stopped somewhere in the last century and the way I and most other photographers work has yet to make an impact in what I now see as the Plywood Universe.

 In the The Hitchhiker's Guide to the Galaxy, Ford Prefect is stranded in what for him is an alien world, researching for 'The Guide'.